hanstomr/one-elevator/README.md

 `go run main.go`

-Communication to the both the server and the simulator is over TCP, and this program is set up to use the default port options
+Communication to the both the server and the simulator is over TCP, and this program is set up to use the default port options.